mmena1/dotfiles/README.md

 - [ ] Option for unattended script that installs the default config without prompting the user.
 - [ ] Support for Ubuntu/Debian
 - [ ] Migrate to [chezmoi](https://www.chezmoi.io/)
-- [ ] (Maybe) Support for MacOS - I'm not a fan of Macbooks, but sometimes I'm forced to work with them.
+- [ ] (Maybe) Support for MacOS - I'm not a fan of MacOS, but sometimes I'm forced to work with it.
-  If that happens in the future, I may reconsider adding support for them.
+  If that happens in the future, I may reconsider adding support for it.

 ## Updating